-DETROIT (AP) -- U.S. safety regulators are demanding that General Motors turn over reams of documents and other data showing what the company knew when about a dangerous ignition problem that has been linked to 13 car-crash deaths.
+DETROIT (AP) -- U.S. safety regulators are demanding that General Motors turn over documents detailing what the company knew when about a dangerous ignition problem that has been linked to 13 car-crash deaths.

 In an effort to reassure employees and customers, GM's new CEO Mary Barra on Tuesday promised an "unvarnished" internal investigation to figure out what happened and prevent it from recurring.

 "We want our customers to know that today's GM is committed to fixing this problem in a manner that earns their trust," GM's Adler said.

 The maximum fine NHTSA can charge was more than doubled last year under legislation approved by Congress after the Toyota recalls.
 But critics say it still isn't enough to deter bad behavior by automakers.

 On Feb.
 13, GM announced the recall of more than 780,000 Chevrolet Cobalts and Pontiac G5s (model years 2005-2007).
 Two weeks later it added 842,000 Saturn Ion compacts (2003-2007), and Chevrolet HHR SUVs, Pontiac Solstice and Saturn Sky sports cars (2006-2007).